 Why is the NBD Campaign necessary?

-Many prominent Canadian journalists and some academics are setting an alarmist and divisive tone for the pronoun conversation.
-While some transgender and gender diversity rights advocates have been featured by mainstream Canadian media, their participation is often framed in a way that makes the conversation even more divided.
-But the reality is that people who use gender-neutral pronouns have their needs met every day by other people.
+During and since the Bill C-16 debates, prominent Canadian journalists and some academics have continued to set an alarmist and divisive tone for the pronoun conversation.
+But the reality is that people who use gender-neutral pronouns have our needs met every day by other people.
 It can take some practice and getting used to, but it’s really NO BIG DEAL.

-The purpose of the NBD Campaign is to help people show their support for others who use a gender-neutral pronoun, because asking for and using someone’s pronoun are just like other ways in which we make a little extra effort for people in our lives who are different from us.
-Please share the NBD badge and infographics widely to show your support!
+The purpose of the NBD Campaign is to help people show their support for transgender people, because asking for and using someone’s pronoun are just like other ways in which we make a little extra effort for people in our lives who are different from us.
+You can get involved, quite simply, by sharing, posting or printing our badge.